Transforming Data on Load

 FILE_FORMAT = (TYPE = PARQUET);

-Query staged sample file:
+Query the staged sample file:

 SELECT * FROM @my_parquet_stage;